brianwatroba/soulbound/README.md

 # Soulbound 🪪

-Non-transferrable ERC1155 Token standard.
-Designed to represent certifications, accomplishments, and proof of completion for anything--big or small.
+Non-transferrable ERC1155 Token standard for accomplishments, certifications, and proof of completion.

 ## Access